xuqi2024/openflexure-microscope/docs/upright_motors.md

 ## Attach the motors {pagestep}

 Note that each motor has a cable tidy cap that is different.
 Which cap to use should be apparent from the shape.
-Motors should be added to the x and y actuators of the main body and the rectangular z-axis.
+Motors should be added to the x and y actuators of the main body and the seperate z-actuator.
 No motor is required on the z-actuator of the main body for an upright microscope.”

 * Get a [2.5mm Ball-end Allen key]{qty:1, cat:tool} ready
 * Feed the cable from the motor through the rectangular wall in the outer wall by the x-actuator.